Bed bug bites are generally small, flat, or raised bumps on the skin. Redness, swelling, and itching commonly occurs.

 Bed bugs have a needle-like mouth part that tucks into a special slot built into their under-side.
 The needle emerges when the bed bug is ready to feed, piercing the skin through to the blood vessel beneath.
 The bed bug injects saliva that numbs the area, so the bite is not felt and releases an anticoagulant so that blood flows freely.

 Bed bugs are attracted to the heat and carbon monoxide that humans give off when they breathe.
 Their senses allow them to find the blood vessels closest to the surface of the skin.
 Although their ability to feed is not quite as fast or economical as a mosquito, they manage to feed relatively quickly before returning to their hiding places.
-If the host (victim) wakes up mid-feed, bed bugs are likely to scuttle away and hide, only to return after to pick up where they left off.
+If the person wakes up while they're being bitten, bed bugs are likely to scuttle away and hide, only to return after to pick up where they left off.

 The short answer is, no. If you are talking about actual physical risks, bed bug bites have minimal risk for adverse health effects.
 Unlike mosquitoes, whose bites are known vectors of many diseases, bed bug bites are not considered to be dangerous.